joergschultzelutter/secure-aprs-bastion-bot/README.md

 | `510 not extended` | The identified `--command-string` still contains placeholders after `core-aprs-client` [replaced the placeholders with the user's additional parameters](/README.md#anatomy-of-an-aprs-message-to-secure-aprs-bastion-bot).
 Usually, this means that you created a user script with placeholders - but the APRS user did submit an insufficient/lower number of additional parameters to `core-aprs-client`. |

 > [!TIP]
-> If you receive a `510 not extended` error, check the number of user-submissable parameter placeholders in your  `--command-string` (`$1`..`$9`) against the number of parameters in your APRS message; he latter must be at least equal to the number of user-transmittable parameter placeholders in your user script.
+> If you receive a `510 not extended` error, check the number of user-submissable parameter placeholders in your  `--command-string` (`$1`..`$9`) against the number of parameters in your APRS message; the latter must be at least equal to the number of user-transmittable parameter placeholders in your user script.
 If you transmit more user parameters in your APRS message than are available in your `--command-string`, no error will be triggered; these additional parameters will simply be ignored.

 ## FAQ